sumandeb003/DeepLearning.AI-Certification-on-Improving-Deep-Neural-Networks/LectureNotes.md

 4. **High Bias (training accuracy) --> Bigger NN (More hidden layers, more hidden units per layer), Training longer --> Lower Bias**
 5. **High Variance (validation/test accuracy) --> More training data, Regularization --> Lower Variance**
 6. **Bigger network has more parameters and hence, more learning flexibility or capacity.
 This means increased probability to overfit**
+7. Regularization is the limitation of hteNN model's learning flexibility .